A robust optimization approach for dynamic traffic signal control with emission considerations: Numerical Study

-In this section, we consider a hypothetical network consisting of four intersections, three of which are signalized; see Figure \ref{fignetwork}.
-The ten links in the network have the same triangular fundamental diagram, whose parameters are shown in Table \ref{tabparameter}.
-In addition, all links have the same length of $400$ meters.
 For simplicity, we assume that routing is such that vehicles at all intersections have a fixed probability of selecting either of the two downstream approaches; and the turning ratios are specified as follows.

 Note that this assumption is not essential to our formulation or computation, but was made to simplify the presentation of results.
-The time horizon of our numerical example is a 15-minute time period, with a time step of $10$ seconds.
+In reality these turning percentages may be estimated based on turn-by-turn vehicle counts at intersections.
+The time horizon of our numerical example is a 15-min time period, with a time step of $10$ seconds.

-In order to test, the effectiveness of the proposed signal timing in reducing both congestion and emission under different levels of network loads, we consider three scenarios with three different demand profiles at the upstream end of all boundary links.
+In order to test the effectiveness of the proposed signal timing in reducing both congestion and emission under different levels of congestion, we consider three scenarios with three different levels of demand at the upstream ends of all boundary links.
 The demand profile in the first scenario, which is shown in Figure \ref{fignetwork}, corresponds to the lightest traffic load.
-For the second and third demand profiles, we uniformly increase all the boundary flows in the first scenario by a constant.
-Table \ref{tabdemands} shows the ratios of boundary flows and the link flow capacity.
+Table \ref{tabdemands} shows, for each of the three scenarios, the ratios between the average link inflows and the link flow capacity.